Training Sufficient Power, Volume, and Control for a Successful Piano Performance

 -Develop strong, independent fingers to articulate notes clearly, even in complex passages.

--Innovative: engaging in hanging isometric holds from a chin up bar can actually increase hand strength and improve tonal control.
+-Additional hand strength: engaging in hanging isometric holds from a chin up bar can actually increase hand strength and improve tonal control.
 Start at 5 second single holds, then build up to 3 x 30 second holds.

 This lesser known technique separates good players from great players.

-Tell a Story:
+Key technique: Tell a Story:

 -Have your students create a story to accompany their piano performance.